CTPUG/pygame_cffi/appveyor/README.rst

-Appveyor is a service we use to build windows binaries for pygame_cffi.
+Appveyor is a service we use to run continuous integration tests for pygame_cffi on windows and to build windows binaries for pygame_cffi.

-We borrow varioys helpers, like the install.psi script, from the pygame project.
+We borrow various helpers, like the install.ps1 script, from the pygame project.